danilofreire/pinochet/README.md

 # Deaths and Disappearances in the Pinochet Regime: A New Dataset

 This Github repository contains data and documented R code for [Deaths and Disappearances in the Pinochet Regime: A New Dataset](https://osf.io/rm4y8) by Freire et al (2019).
-We coded the personal details of 2,398 victims named in the Chilean Truth Commission Report along with geographical coordinates for all identifiable atrocity locations and information about the perpetrators.
-The dataset covers from 1973 to 1990 and includes XXXXX indicators.
-Please refer to our [accompanying article](https://github.com/danilofreire/pinochet/manuscript/article.pdf) for more details.
+We coded the personal details of 2,398 victims named in the Chilean Truth Commission Report along with information about the perpetrators and geographical coordinates for all identifiable atrocity locations.
+The dataset covers from 1973 to 1990 and includes 59 indicators.
+Please refer to our [accompanying article](https://osf.io/rm4y8) and our [online appendix](http://github.com/danilofreire/pinochet/manuscript/online-appendix/online-appendix.pdf) for more details.

 ## Installation